-These are simple things you can do which can take very little time, or you can add as much time to them as you want - it’s all in your control.
+You can do these simple things that take very little time, or you can add as much time to them as you want - it’s all in your control.

 Detaching From Comparison

-I will reiterate once again that you do not have to do anything you don’t want to.
-But if following or engaging with posts centred around celebrities makes you feel bad, then maybe it’s worth switching up your feed.
+Again, you do not have to do anything you don’t want to, but if following or engaging with posts centred around celebrities makes you feel bad, it’s worth switching up your feed.

-This doesn't mean you need to unfollow anyone or your particular interests, but maybe following body-positive influencers and people with different body shapes and all different representations of life can help you to engage with more helpful content for you.
+This doesn't mean you need to unfollow anyone or your particular interests, but maybe following body-positive influencers and people with different body shapes and all different representations of life can help you engage with more helpful content.

 Why not try having an evening with a book and a bath rather than scrolling your phone?
 We all love a scroll, but just like anything else, it's best in moderation.